TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 Winghalve P-61 (inner & outer part)

--Each winghalve on the B-17 and P-61 is also divisible in 2 parts and also these are connected with wingjoiners, but now glued in.
+-Each winghalve on the 1/8th B-17 , P-61 & A-26B is also divisible in 2 parts and also these are connected with wingjoiners, but now glued in, and not loose in one piece.

 The outer wingparts;